 Each laboratory node is equipped with an Arduino Uno R3 development board, based on the ATmega328P MCU.
 It also has two extension boards:

-There are 8 laboratory nodes.
-They can be used independently, but to present collaboration, nodes are interconnected symmetrically with GPIOs presented in a hardware reference section below
+There are 10 laboratory nodes.
+They can be used independently, but for collaboration, nodes are interconnected symmetrically, with GPIOs described in the hardware reference section below.

 The table 1 lists all hardware components and details.
 Note that some elements are accessible, but their use is not supported via the remote lab, e.g., buttons and a buzzer.